abhik2712/Deep-Learning/README.md

 #### Goal : To classify images of flowers

 - The dataset contains images of 5 types of flowers: Rose, Daisy, Dandelion, Sunflowers, Tulips.

+- Upon performing the experiment on 10 epochs we saw that after 8 epochs the validation accuracy decreases in comparison to training accuracy.
+Thus we can stop our model at 8 epochs(**Early Stopping**).